Tutorial

 └── +app.(js,ts,jsx,tsx)

-+app modules export a handler function that takes in a Request, and returns a Response.
+The +app module exports a default object with a fetch function that takes in a Request, and returns a Response.

 return new Response("Hello world");